ysyk2021/the-power-of-forgiveness-letting-go-of-resentment-and-moving-forward-with-compassion/src/chapter-2-3.md

 Conclusion
 ----------

 By dispelling these common myths about forgiveness, we can gain a clearer understanding of what forgiveness truly entails.
 We recognize that forgiveness does not equate to forgetting, excusing harmful actions, weakness, instantaneously, reconciliation, erasing consequences, neglecting self-care, or immediate trust rebuilding.
 Understanding these misconceptions enables us to embrace forgiveness more fully and experience its transformative power.
-In the next chapters, we will delve into practical strategies for cultivating forgiveness in our lives and reaping its immense benefits.